Guide to Crowns

 - Life and Guns are considered to be the worst in the game with very detrimental downsides.

-- Haste and Risk have upsides that are decent, but at the trade-off of notable downsides.
+- Haste and Risk have upsides that are decent, but the downsides can sometimes come at great expense.

 - Destiny is a utility crown used for higher modes of play, but is a pretty bad choice for new players.